consulthys/node-red-contrib-logstash/README.md

 automatically create the corresponding Node-RED flow, which can then be further re-arranged, improved, modified and re-exported.
 **Yes, round-trip Logstash engineering!**

-Finally, the Node-RED ecosystem also allows contributors to [share their flows](http://flows.nodered.org) in the open Node-RED library for others to reuse.
+Finally, since the Node-RED ecosystem also allows contributors to [share their flows](http://flows.nodered.org) in the open Node-RED library for others to reuse, this basically opens the door to sharing your Logstash pipelines with others.

 To sum up, this project can be seen as some sort of missing Visual IDE for Logstash, which allows you to:
  * **visually model** a full-blown Logstash pipeline by dragging and dropping input/filter/output nodes and wiring them together as Node-RED flows
  * **generate** the equivalent Logstash configuration you'd have written by hand otherwise
- * **share** Logstash pipelines (aka Node-RED flows) with the community
+ * **share** Logstash pipelines (aka Node-RED flows) with the community and your peers
  * **execute** the Logstash pipeline in real-time inside the Node-RED runtime (in progress)
  * **reverse-engineer** existing Logstash pipelines into Node-RED flows (in progress)

 ## Installation

 1. First, follow the steps to [install the Node-RED environment](http://nodered.org/docs/getting-started/installation.html).
-By default, Node-RED installs into your home directory in `.node-red`.
+By default, Node-RED gets installed into your home directory in `.node-red`.

 2. `> cd ~/.node-red`